 It’s simple, really.
 Reclaimed wood is a high-quality wood taken from various sources where it lived in its previous life.
 The process of upcycling or recycling with a creative purpose can sometimes be extensive, but the product derived from reclaimed wood is well worth the work that goes into it.

 Obtaining Reclaimed Wood

 Before we can even begin creating reclaimed wood that you can use throughout your house, we need to obtain the wood.
-There are a number of different places that reclaimed lumber can be obtained include abandoned barns, old warehouses, older houses, and any other places that have naturally finished wood.
+Reclaimed wood is often taken from the following places before being treated and used in your home or business.

 If you’re interested in trying to obtain reclaimed wood on your own, there are some DIY reclaimed wood ideas on our blog.